Star Ocean (video game): Development

 The game was released on July 19, 1996.
 Despite appearing in North American video game magazine Nintendo Power in 1996, the Super Famicom version was never officially released anywhere outside Japan.
 Enix America ceased to publish games in North America by the end of 1995 due to poor sales, and Nintendo had already passed on publishing Tales of Phantasia a year prior, instead choosing to focus on the then-upcoming Nintendo 64 video game console.
-However, the game was unofficially translated into English by DeJap Translations, who created a patch that made the game fully playable in English via emulation.
+The game was later unofficially translated into English by DeJap Translations, who created a patch that made the game fully playable in English via emulation.
 The game would not be officially available in English until 12 years later, when the game was remade for the PlayStation Portable as Star Ocean: First Departure in 2008.

 First Departure

-Star Ocean: First Departure is an enhanced remake of the original Star Ocean, developed by TOSE.
+Star Ocean: First Departure is an enhanced remake of the original Star Ocean for the PlayStation Portable, developed by Tose.
 The first details of the game were revealed at the "Star Ocean Special Stage" during the Square Enix Party 2007, alongside those of Star Ocean: The Second Story.
-Yoshinori Yamagishi, producer of the series, stated that he wants the remakes to feel as though they're completely new games.
+Yoshinori Yamagishi, producer of the series, stated that he wanted the remakes to feel as though they're completely new games.

-The game was released in Japan on December 27, 2007, and was released in North America and Europe on October 21, 2008 and October 24, 2008 respectively; making it the first time that the original Star Ocean was officially released outside Japan.
+The game was first released in Japan on December 27, 2007, then in North America and Europe in October 2008, marking the first time that the original Star Ocean was officially released outside Japan.
 The English localization was handled by Nanica, Inc., with voice-over production services provided by Epcar Entertainment, Inc. First Departure uses a slightly altered version of the engine used for Star Ocean: The Second Story with similar features, including prerendered backgrounds, 3D battle fields and hand drawn facial animations.
 Production I.G provided new artwork and animated cutscenes for the game.
 New playable characters have been added as well.
 New voice actors and extensive amounts of new, fully voiced dialogue were included, with even some non-player characters being voiced over as well.
 A limited edition called the Star Ocean: First Departure Eternal Edition was released exclusively in Japan alongside the standard version.
 It features alternate box art and was bundled with a Star Ocean-themed PSP-2000 handheld and carrying pouch.

-An HD remaster of the PlayStation Portable version titled Star Ocean: First Departure R for the Nintendo Switch and PlayStation 4 was announced on May 25, 2019 and was set for release later that year.
+An HD remaster of the PlayStation Portable version titled Star Ocean: First Departure R for the Nintendo Switch and PlayStation 4 was released in December 2019.
 The new release features re-balanced game difficulty and increased world map movement speed as well as the option to toggle between character portraits from the PSP version or re-drawn designs based on the Super Famicom version.
 The English release allows the player to choose between English voices or Japanese audio from either the PSP version or re-recorded dialogue from the original Super Famicom voice actors.